-- 10. Where the required R-value cannot be provided because of existing structural capacity limitations or because of the thickness limitations that occur with the existing rooftop conditions, including heating, ventilation and air conditioning equipment, low door or glazing heights, parapet heights, or proper roof flashing heights, the maximum thickness of insulation compatible with the available space and existing rooftop conditions shall be installed, as approved by the building official.
-In no case shall the R-value of the roof insulation be reduced or the U-factor of the roof assembly be increased as part of the roof replacement.
-Where the roof insulation will not comply with the minimum prescriptive insulation criteria, that portion of the building shall comply with Section 5.4.3.1.1 whole-building air leakage.
+- 9. Where insulation is provided above the roof deck and the required R-value for a roof replacement cannot be provided because of existing structural capacity limitations or because of the thickness limitations that occur with the existing rooftop conditions, including heating, ventilation and air conditioning equipment, low door or glazing heights, parapet heights, or proper roof flashing heights, the maximum insulation compatible with the available space and existing rooftop conditions shall be installed, as approved by the building official.
+This exception shall be interpreted narrowly to address only significant thickness limitations and in no case shall the R-value of the roof insulation be reduced or the U-factor of the roof assembly be increased as part of the roof replacement.
+Roof insulation materials selected shall be of the highest R-value per inch of thickness available when tested at 25 °F. Where the roof insulation will not comply with the minimum prescriptive insulation criteria, that portion of the building shall comply with Section 5.4.3.1.1 whole-building air leakage.
 Buildings that do not pass shall follow the procedure identified in Exception 2. - 4.
 Will this proposed code change impact other sections of a model code book or an amendment in Minnesota Rule?
 If so, please list the affected sections or rule parts.
 No